smolck/command-completion.nvim/README.md

 require('command-completion').setup {
-    border = nil, -- What kind of border to use, passed through directly to `nvim_open_win()`, -- see `:help nvim_open_win()` for available options (e.g. 'single', 'double', etc.) max_col_num = 5, -- Maximum number of columns to display in the completion window min_col_width = 20, -- Minimum width of completion window columns use_matchfuzzy = true, -- Whether or not to use `matchfuzzy()` (see `:help matchfuzzy()`) -- to order completion results
+    border = nil, -- What kind of border to use, passed through directly to `nvim_open_win()`, -- see `:help nvim_open_win()` for available options (e.g. 'single', 'double', etc.) total_rows = 3, -- count of rows in completion window total_columns = 5, -- count of columns in completion window
+    use_matchfuzzy = true, -- Whether or not to use `matchfuzzy()` (see `:help matchfuzzy()`) -- to order completion results
     highlight_selection = true, -- Whether or not to highlight the currently